Internal Revenue Code section 162(a)

-Ordinary and Necessary
+Ordinary and necessary

 In general, the expense should be routine and directly related to the business activity.
 Ordinary does not require be habitual or made often; the court only requires that the expense is one that is ordinary and necessary for that business.
 For example, in Welch v.
 Helvering, the United States Supreme Court found that payments must be both ordinary and necessary to be business expenses; it held that although payments made to a creditor by a taxpayer may have been necessary, they were not ordinary because the circumstances under which they were paid were outside the norms of conduct in society.
 The Welch case is frequently cited for its dictum describing the meaning of the term "necessary" in Section 162 as requiring that expenses merely be "appropriate and helpful [in] the development of the [taxpayer's] business."

 In Jenkins v.
 Commissioner, the Tax Court determined that in order to determine if expenditures are deductible under § 162(a), the Court must first ascertain the motive of the taxpayer in making the expenditures, and then determine if there is a sufficient connection between the expenditures and his/her trade or business.
 If a taxpayer makes a payment to preserve his/her business reputation, it can be considered an ordinary business expense.
 However, if the expenses are inherently personal in nature, they are not deductible under section 162(a).
 In addition, the amount expended must be considered to be reasonable by the court; therefore, if compensation is deemed unreasonable, it exceeds the amount allowable under section 162(a)(1).

-Paid or Incurred
+Paid or incurred

 To be deductible under section 162(a), the expense must be paid or incurred during the taxable year at issue.

-In Carrying On
+In carrying on

 The next requirement of section 162(a) is that the taxpayer must be carrying on a trade or business.
 Start up expenses are not entirely deductible, but must be spread out over 15 years.
 Because business expenses are fully deductible under section 162, taxpayers try to argue that expenses were not start up expenses.
 The Second Circuit Court of Appeals found that the Tax Court should look at if employment of the taxpayer is in the same trade or business to determine if it is a start-up expense, or a carrying on expense.
 If there is a substantial difference between the activities of the occupations of the taxpayer, then they are considered to be separate trades or businesses, and the expenses for the new trade or business activity are not deductible under 162(a).